How Video Streaming Boosts Sales

 - Companies that use video get 41% more traffic from searches.

-- 40% of consumers state video increases the chance to purchase a product on their mobile device.
+- 40% of consumers state video increases the chance of purchasing a product on their mobile device.

 Objectives for Video Streaming